GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/index.md

 ## Enable automatic dark mode

-See what your site looks like in dark mode even if you didn't implement it.
+See what your site can look like in dark mode even if you didn't implement it.

+Chrome 96 introduced an [Origin Trial](https://developer.chrome.com/blog/origin-trials/) for [Auto Dark Theme](https://developer.chrome.com/blog/auto-dark-theme/) on Android.
+With this feature, the browser applies an automatically generated dark theme to light themed sites if the user opted into dark themes in the operating system.

 To enable automatic dark mode:

 1. On this page, [open the **Rendering** tab](#open-rendering) and check **Enable automatic dark mode**.
-1. Observe this page in dark mode despite the fact that it doesn't have one at the time of writing.
+1. Observe this page in dark mode.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/KBOQQfk0XoCuZU9i9wAh.png", alt="Automatic dark mode enabled", width="800", height="632" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/DWex5Vmp51B0e1MFKDjZ.png", alt="Automatic dark mode enabled", width="800", height="398" %}

 {% Aside 'gotchas' %}
 When the [Auto Dark Theme](https://developer.chrome.com/blog/auto-dark-theme/) is enabled, the **Emulate CSS media feature `prefers-color-scheme`** dropdown is disabled and set to `prefers-color-scheme: dark` automatically.